eurashin/CS498-Group8/README.md

    ***Iteration 3***: We will integrate the python bot and the web interface.
 This will be the "bare bones" product and will allow the user to
     run a resume session, review, and download a resume through the website.

-   ***Iteration 1***: We will refine any existing problems and add additional functionailities (different resume template options, career pathways, etc)
+   ***Final Presentation***: We will refine any existing problems and add additional functionailities (different resume template options, career pathways, etc)

 ## Team skills:
     - Tej:  Python speech-to-text API